VampireTechnologyLord/TI-Python-Module/README.md

  - IntelliJ Idea
    - More Intense and deeper Use
-   - Easier coding of complex programms
+   - Easier coding of complex programs

 ## FAQ